Updated August 21, 2023

-But the major drawback is that creating the bulleted list in Excel isn’t as straightforward as it is in Word Document as there is no direct button of adding bullets on the ribbon in Excel.
+There are 6 different ways to use it.
+But the major drawback is that creating the bulleted list in Excel isn’t as straightforward as in Word documents as there is no direct button for adding bullets on the ribbon in Excel.
 But that doesn’t mean that we can’t add bullets in Excel.
-In fact, there are 6 different ways to use it.

-As discussed above, we will show you below steps how to add bullet points in excel by using 6 Different ways with some examples.
+As discussed above, we will show you the steps below to add bullet points in Excel by using 6 Different ways with some examples.

-The Simplest and quickest way to add the bullet symbol into the cell of the Excel sheet is by using keyboard shortcuts.
+The Simplest and quickest way to add the bullet symbol into the Excel sheet cell is by using keyboard shortcuts.

 - Alt + 7 to insert a Solid Bullet.